openshift-cs/rosaworkshop/OSD4/10-deployment_s2i.md

 Follow the steps from [Step 1](/OSD4/4-deployment.md#1-retrieve-the-login-command) of the Deployment section.

 #### 1. Fork the repository
-In the next section (after this) we will trigger automated builds based on changes to the source code.
-In order to trigger S2I builds when you push code into your GitHib repo, you’ll need to setup the GitHub webhook.
-And in order to setup the webhooks, you’ll first need to fork the application into your personal GitHub repository.
+In the next section we will trigger automated builds based on changes to the source code.
+In order to trigger S2I builds when you push code into your GitHub repo, you’ll need to setup the GitHub webhook.
+And in order to setup the webhook, you’ll first need to fork the application into your personal GitHub repository.

 <a class="github-button" href="https://github.com/openshift-cs/ostoy/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork openshift-cs/ostoy on GitHub">Fork</a>

-> **NOTE:** Going forward you will need to replace any reference to "<username>" in any of the URLs for commands with your own username.
-So in this example I would always replace "<username>" with "0kashi".
+> **NOTE:** Going forward you will need to replace any reference to "\<username>" in any of the URLs for commands with your own username.
+So in this example I would always replace "\<username>" with "0kashi".

 #### 2. Create a project
 Create a new project for this part.
 Let's call it `ostoy-s2i`.

 You can create a new project by running `oc new-project ostoy-s2i`.
+You can create a new project from the CLI by running `oc new-project ostoy-s2i` or use the OpenShift Web Console.

 ### Steps to Deploy OSToy imperatively using S2I

 #### 3. Add Secret to OpenShift
 The example emulates a `.env` file and shows how easy it is to move these directly into an OpenShift environment.
 Files can even be renamed in the Secret.
 In your CLI enter the following command:<br><br>
 ```
 $ oc create -f https://raw.githubusercontent.com/<username>/ostoy/master/deployment/yaml/secret.yaml